Are Riding Lessons Right for You?

 At Grey Goose Farm, you are required to do your own work and care for the horses.

-We are here to guide you and help you where necessary, but we do not do the work for you (except in the cases of therapeutic/pony types of classes).
+We are here to guide you and help you where necessary, but we do not do the work for you (except in initial introduction and Pre-School Pony classes).

 Over time you will notice improvements in endurance, strength, flexibility, coordination/balance, and agility.